-If you are on oxygen and preparing for a power outage you may be wondering about the possibility of running a oxygen concentrator off a ups (uninterruptible power supply).
-The question you wondering is if purchasing a UPS is the best backup plan for those at home and dependant on an oxygen concentrator?
+If you are on oxygen and preparing for a power outage you may be wondering about the possibility of running an oxygen concentrator off a ups (uninterruptible power supply).
+The question you could be wondering is if purchasing a UPS is the best backup plan for those at home with dependency on an oxygen concentrator?

 How long will a oxygen concentrator last on a UPS?

-Storing bottled Oxygen vs running a O2 concentrator on a UPS
+Storing Bottled Oxygen vs Running an O2 Concentrator on a UPS

-Another alternative is having a portable concentrator, is another method of backup would work as a short term solution.
-However the batteries on these small systems do not last long so you would also need to have an additional place you can go until power is restored.
+Another alternative is having a portable concentrator, which would work as a short term solution.
+However the batteries on these small systems do not last long, so you would also need to have an additional place you can go until power is restored.

 Here are some links to help you pick the best option for your needs: